SimpleVM/nextflow-cluster-test/README.md

 ### Options

-The workflow can also be executed on the local system by specifying the `-profile 'local'` parameter.
+The workflow can also be executed on the local system by specifying the `-profile local` parameter.

 ## Properties Tested